ntamas92/RasterTransformer/README.md

 [-f, --outputformat]      The output format of the image (GeoTiff, Erdas).
 Default: GeoTiff.
 [-p, --projection]        The target projection (EPSG code or full WKT representation).
+[--local-execution]       Indicates whether the conversion should be executed in a local temp directory.
 ```

 #### Dataset information: